As the skin care technology continues to advance, the dilemma you faced

 Deoxyribonucleic Acid (DNA) has two strands of polynucleotide chains,

-that their sequences of bases produce numerous protein
+that their sequences of bases produce numerous proteins

 to allow the cells to carry out their function.